stephpy/timeline-bundle/Resources/doc/filter.markdown

     \Entity\User | 1 | friend | \Entity\User | 2
     \Entity\User | 2 | friend | \Entity\User | 1

 You may not want to show on your page these two identicals actions.
-By this way, you have **dupplicate_key** field.
+By this way, you have **dupplicateKey** field.

 When you'll create these two TimelineActions, define a same DupplicateKey .

-After filtering with DupplicateKey filter, this will delete one of the two actions (the biggest dupplicate_priority field, if you not define it, it will delete second entry).
+After filtering with DupplicateKey filter, this will delete one of the two actions (the biggest dupplicatePriority field, if you not define it, it will delete second entry).
-It'll set to TRUE the **is_dupplicated** field on Timeline_aciton.
+It'll set to TRUE the **isDupplicated** field on timeline_action.

 ## Filter "Data hydrator"